colorfulfool/test_with/README.md

 test-with **watches your current directory and runs the command you specify every time something is changed.
 I find it valuable because...**

-`test-with truffle test` will run the test suite of your Ethereum app and update the results after every file change
+`test-with truffle test` will display real-time results of your Ethereum app test suite

-`test-with rails test` will run the test suite of your Rails app and update the results after every file change
+`test-with rails test` will display real-time results of your Rails app test suite

-`test-with rails test test/controllers/charges_controller.rb` will run the specified Rails test and update the results after every file change
+`test-with rails test test/controllers` will display real-time results of your controllers tests

-`test-with ruby letter_test.rb` will run the specified Ruby file and update the results after every file change
+`test-with ruby letter_test.rb` will display real-time results of the specified Ruby test file

+`test-with python tests.py` will display real-time results of the specified Python test file

-`test-with git status` will show you list of changes in the directory, updated in real time
+`test-with git status` will display real-time list of changes in the directory

 ## Installation